Endurance Sports Psychology Guide - Fast Talk Labs

 31:26

 Some of the really neat, newer studies coming out as has again, tried to look at what is different in the cognitive functioning, the how the brain works in elite athletes.
-And one of the studies that I personally found really fascinating was they compared using MRI imaging group of relatively sedentary individuals, recreational athletes, and compared them to elite level adventure racers, these are the guys that do do the five day kayaking, running, mountain biking, those crazy, crazy elite races, and these are the best of the best, they got them in, they looked at their MRI while they were doing these different cognitive testing.
+And one of the studies that I personally found really fascinating was they compared using MRI imaging group of relatively sedentary individuals, recreational athletes, and compared them to elite level adventure racers, these are the guys that do the five day kayaking, running, mountain biking, those crazy, crazy elite races, and these are the best of the best, they got them in, they looked at their MRI while they were doing these different cognitive testing.
 And in the middle, without kind of any prior warning in terms of the timing, they put in a really strong, painful stimulus and a painful stimulus was they restricted their breathing, they essentially cut off their air supply, the put it kind of in a very basic terms, and then they looked at their responses.
 As you can imagine, most of us, if we were faced with that, our mental functioning would go completely down our brain signals would just be, you know, going haywire.
 But surprisingly, the elite adventure racers, they actually didn’t have much if any decrement in or cognitive performance in the middle of that really, really strong kind of noxious almost stimulus.
 And their brain patterns weren’t that much affected above their normal baseline.
 So it really gets back to this idea of something about being really fit, or being really used to that sense of discomfort, you know, if you can just handle it better.
 And I find that study just incredibly fascinating.

 Trevor Connor 33:30

 I read a similar one to that where they took elite cyclists and amateur cyclists and had them do a time trial, I think it was a 20 minute time trial.
-And then a week or two later, they they repeated the time trial.
+And then a week or two later, they repeated the time trial.
 But before they repeated it, they did 30 minutes of his cognitive functioning test that really tested your ability to focus.
 And it can be a mentally fatiguing test.
 And they found that not only did the elite cyclists perform better in the cognitive test, but then when they perform the time trial afterwards, the amateur cyclists, their performance declined, were with the elite cyclists it did.
 So they didn’t have that mental fatigue, they had that much essentially a trained ability to really handle cognitive focus.

 34:19

 Yes, and that really leads into how kind of we can train ourselves to, in a sense, put up with that discomfort better to get closer to those critical limiters.
 One of the studies that that came out of our lab at the start of 2017, I felt was really innovative.
 What we did was we took train, kind of club level cyclists.
 And what we wanted to do was we want to look at the effects of sports psychology intervention called motivational skills training, and we want to look at whether that can improve that Their tolerance to exercise and the heat and improve their exercise capacity.
 So what we did was we had a pretest.
 And then we had two weeks of either no psychological training or two weeks of this motivational skills training and another group, what was the motivational training that you were doing, because this is almost one of those things that people make fun of and say, Well, this is kind of silly.
 But the motivational training was specifically focused on improving how I feel in the heat or tackling that discomfort in the heat.
 So motivational skills training is really taking something that is uncomfortable, and then reframing that and kind of refocusing from it and reframing it.
 So for example, you may be writing, and you feel sweat dripping down your face, like oh, this is burning, this just sucks.
 I hate the heat.
-And what we taught the the cyclists to do is really reframe that into kind of almost being a positive.
+And what we taught the cyclists to do is really reframe that into kind of almost being a positive.
 And that, you know, this is a sign of their being working hard and being able to push in the heat rather than framing it as this is a really crappy feeling.
 And then we got them to keep working on that over the course of two weeks develop kind of these reframing strategies, these mantras, these key words, the focus on when these uncomfortable feelings arose.
 And so they were all individually, it wasn’t a case of Okay, everybody, just, you know, think sunshine and lollipops, when things are hot, we got them to work on it individually and develop meaningful keywords of their own.
 So the test itself had them ride at a sustained pace for about half an hour, and that’s to get their body temperature up, get them starting to be uncomfortable, then we had to do a cognitive battery of testing, and testing a whole bunch of different mental function.
 And then we had them ride to exhaustion at a really, really hard effort when their core temperature was already high.
 The really fascinating thing was the control group, no difference in their cognitive performance after the two weeks as we would expect no difference in their physical performance.
 But in the, in the motivational skills group, they had better cognitive performance, even in the heat even before they started exercise.
 And also they were able to go about 25% longer.
 After the two weeks of motivational skills training, there was no difference in physical kind of capacity and their vo two max or anything like that.
 They hit a higher for an answer, correct?
 Yeah.
 And they hit a much higher record temperature afterwards.
 So again, it gets back to that idea of that psychological manipulation was able to essentially tweak how hard they were willing to work for how long.
 The other really fascinating thing was that if you look at their profile of how the ratings of perceived exertion developed over the course of time, after the two weeks and motivational skills training, they still got up to a really uncomfortable feeling of 19 at about the same time as before, but the big difference was they were willing to tolerate that really severe discomfort for much longer period of time than they did before.
 So that also, I think, points to the fact that our our psychological intervention was successful, they were able to tolerate much more discomfort, and that included both the physical discomfort and also the thermal discomfort.

 Trevor Connor 38:51